sparkflows/sparkflows-docs/docs/aws/operations.rst

 Backup and Recovery
 ------

-Sparkflows stores the metadata into a Relational Database.
+Fire Insights stores the metadata into a Relational Database.

 It comes with an embedded H2 database.
 It scales well for pretty heavy loads and upto 50 users.
 Sparkflows can be easily configured to run with an MySQL database.